calscoo/portfolio/hugo/content/about.md

     * **Responsibilities:**

       * Knowledge of advanced computer repair relating to hardware and software.
-      * Explain services and technology to help meet client needs.
+      * Explained services and technology to help meet client needs.
-      * Coach the sales team on how to best deliver technological solutions.
+      * Coached the sales team on how to best deliver technological solutions.

 ## Skills